when do you need a cosigner for a car

 While there is no singular profile of a desirable cosigner, there are a few things to look for.
 On the financial front, they should have at least a “good” credit score of 670 or higher.
 The cosigner will also have to prove they have enough money to repay the loan in the event you cannot.
 Lenders will decide this based on a cosigner’s income and any outstanding debts they currently have on the books.

 Finances aside, you also want to trust the person cosigning an auto loan.
 The last thing you need is someone leaving you high and dry should you fall on tough times and become unable to meet your monthly loan payments.
-It’s always the best bet to find a reliable friend or family member to be your auto loan cosigner.
+Asking a reliable friend or family member to be your auto loan cosigner always is the best bet.

 Ready to apply for your auto loan?
 AAA’s low-rate financing makes getting behind the wheel of your dream car easy and affordable.